TanvirMiah/post_code_search/README.md

 Simple app to detect what constituency a postcode is in, as well as the MP, party and ward in the UK.
 This is a project made to learn the functionality of DuckDB.

+The main branch is configured to run locally, the publish branch is altered so that it can be hosted on a public facing server.

 *This is accurate as of 2024.*